-The Company is planning to continue on with a high-level exploration program for the remainder of 2013.
+The Company is planning to continue on with a high-level exploration program for the remainder of 2012.
 This involves the completion of 3D modeling of: all underground workings, drill holes and surface pits; grade for Au g/t, Ag g/t, Hg ppb and any other metals proven to be useful, fluid inclusion study coupled with the characterization of known and unique vein segments via "a vein intercept study" and ore shoot targeting for future drilling.
-The Company is also planning high-level exploration activities at its Tres Marias project.
-These activities include the completion of mapping and a passive environmental study.
+The Company is also planning high-level exploration activities at its Tres Marias and Lunahuana project.
+At the Tres Maria project these activities include the completion of mapping and passive environmental study and at the Lunahuana project these activities will include surface exploration.